BrightLocal/C-Sharp-Api-Wrapper/README.md

 # BrightLocal-Api-C-Sharp-Wrapper
 Bright Local Api C# Wrapper

 A c# wrapper class for consuming The Bright Local api.
 Automatically generates the proper authentication, with the siganture and expires.
-Avoid the need to generate your own authetication signature.
+Avoid the need to generate your own authentication signature.

 ## Documentation